kappter/adaptivetesting/README.markdown

 ## Notes
 - Fully client-side, ideal for GitHub Pages.
 - CSV files must be in the repository root for `fetch` API.
-- IB and AP tests use Java, tailored to their curricula (e.g., IB: algorithms, file handling; AP: classes, ArrayList).
+- IB and AP tests use Java, tailored to their curricula.
+- Footer links are placeholders (`#`); replace with actual URLs as needed.
-- Name input and report align with your interest in personalized educational tools.
+- Name input, report, and footer align with your interest in personalized educational tools.
 - Backend needed for saving results (not supported on GitHub Pages).

 ## License